hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 human_ens <- query(ah, c("Homo sapiens", "EnsDb"))
 ```

 The query retrieves all **hits for the `EnsDb` objects**, and you will see that they are listed by the release number.
-The most current release for GRCh38 is Ensembl98 and AnnotationHUb offers that as an option to use.
+The most current release for GRCh38 is Ensembl98 and AnnotationHub offers that as an option to use.
 However, if you look at options for older releases, for Homo sapiens it only go back as far as Ensembl 87.
-This is fine if you are using GRCh38, however if you were using an older genome build like hg19/GRCH37, you would need to load the `EnsDb` package if available for that release or you might need to build your own with `ensembldb`.
+This is fine if you are using GRCh38, however if you were using an older genome build like hg19/GRCh37, you would need to load the `EnsDb` package if available for that release or you might need to build your own with `ensembldb`.

 ```r
 human_ens